Cole Radrick

-Joey Hodge better known by his ring name Cole Radrick is an American professional wrestler, currently working as a freelancer and Game Changer Wrestling where is former GCW Extreme Championship and former one time GCW Tag Team Championship. he is best known for his tenure with New Wave Pro Wrestling, Rockstar Pro Wrestling, IWA: Mid-South.
+Joey Hodge better known by his ring name Cole Radrick is an American professional wrestler, currently working as a freelancer – predominantly for Game Changer Wrestling, where is former one-times GCW Extreme Champion and former one-time GCW Tag Team Champion.
+He is best known for his tenure with New Wave Pro Wrestling, Rockstar Pro Wrestling, IWA: Mid-South.

 Professional wrestling career

 American independent circuit (2015–present)

 Hodge made his professional wrestling debut at NWP Revenge, an event promoted by New Wave Pro Wrestling on June 6, 2015, where he lost to Blaine Black.

 Hodge shared brief or longer tenures with various promotions from the American independent scene such as IWA Mid-South, Game Changer Wrestling, Rockstar Pro Wrestling and many others.
 At ROH on HonorClub #29 on September 9, 2023, he teamed up with Matt Brannigan in a losing effort against Gates of Agony (Bishop Kaun and Toa Liona).
 At DPW Spark #7, an event promoted by Deadlock Pro-Wrestling on December 16, 2022, Hodge unsuccessfully challenged Baliyan Akki for the Super Asia Championship.